 Jay, among his other civic involvements, is currently Advisory Board Chair of the NYU Grunin Center for Law and Social Entrepreneurship and Vice Chair of the Monmouth Medical Center Foundation Board.

-Jeremy Grunin has nearly 25 years of leadership experience in the private sector where he managed teams of 1000+ employees responsible for over half a billion dollars in revenue.
-Since 2013, Jeremy has been actively engaged throughout the community as President of the Grunin Foundation, a proactive grantmaker focused on economic growth at the Central Jersey Shore.
-Jeremy is a Partner of Grunin Holdings, LLC., a New Jersey Partnership specializing in investing in third party commercial ventures.
-Jeremy has also hosted several talk radio shows on both AM and FM radio, including Topic A on WOBM.
-Jeremy’s greatest accomplishment will always be his three children (now young adults), Josh, Becca and Emma.
+For over 10 years, Jeremy has been actively engaged throughout the community as President of the Grunin Foundation, a proactive grantmaker focused on economic growth at the Central Jersey Shore.
+Jeremy is also a Partner of Grunin Holdings, LLC., a New Jersey Partnership specializing in investing in third party commercial ventures.
+Prior to that, Jeremy was a leader in the private sector for over 15 years, where he managed teams of 1000+ employees responsible for over half a billion dollars in revenue.
+He has also hosted several talk radio shows on both AM and FM radio, including Topic A on WOBM.

 Jeremy’s Foundation, Advisory and Board Directorships include: